 Want to take a non-traditional approach to framed art?
-Think outside the “art on walls” box.
-Here’s an idea: lean it against the wall on the floor rather than hanging it up.
+Think outside the “art on walls” box by leaning a large piece against the wall on the floor rather than hanging it up.
 While an unexpected approach, it ends up having a high-end “gallery” feel.
-This approach is great for one large piece of statement art or for several pieces of varying sizes, arranged in layers.
+This approach is great for one statement piece of large wall decor or for several pieces of varying sizes, arranged in layers.
 It has a sophisticated look and adds a dramatic feel to any space.

 This isn’t the best approach for households with small kids, since art at floor-level seems to attract little hands!
 However, it’s a great option for renters who can’t put nail holes in their walls or for those who just want an easy way to display art without the hassle of assembling a gallery wall!

 Mirrors are a great, simple wall decor idea for your living room—or really, for any type of room.
 A larger mirror can be a visual anchor over furniture like a console or sofa, creating a focal point in your living room.
 And a smaller statement mirror could even hang as a piece in a gallery wall.
 Mirrors can also happily hang solo on a wall, without furniture beneath.
-And when it comes to customizing a mirror to your space, you can basically find a mirror to perfectly suit the size and design style of your home.
-There are just so many beautiful mirrors out there, you’re sure to find one that you love in the size you need!
+Want to take up a larger chunk of wall space?
+Try leaning an oversized floor mirror against the wall.

 But their versatility and statement-making style isn’t the only thing we love about using mirrors as wall decor!
 They also can help a small space appear larger by reflecting light.
-Plus, they add that finishing touch look and are, of course, very practical.
+And they’re also very practical.
 They’re one of our favorite wall decor ideas for bedroom designs since they can fill that blank wall and help you pick out the perfect outfit.
 Having a mirror above the console in your entryway also creates another perfect opportunity for last-minute makeup touch-ups before heading out the door!

 5. Mixed Media Gallery Wall

 Have a collection of wall art but want to create a more fun and interesting look in your space?
 Consider a mixed media gallery wall.
 This approach mixes framed art, mirrors, and sculptures and turns it into an eclectic gallery art wall!
-It adds texture and interest to your design, but it’s not too wacky either.
 When you choose pieces in the same color scheme (like the neutrals and pastels, pictured above) it actually takes on a cohesive look.

 This is a great approach if you have a variety of mixed media art and want to combine it all in one place.
 But it does require a bit more planning.
 You’ll have to play around with the layout a bit to avoid an overly crowded or busy look.
 And you’ll also want to mix pieces of different shapes and sizes.
 Striking visual balance is an absolute necessity with mixed media gallery walls.
-But it’s worth the work, because in the end you’ll have created a casual arrangement of art that works for this modern and eclectic design!
+But it’s worth the work, because in the end you’ll have created a unique arrangement of art, resulting in a very striking display!